96lives/gca/README.md

 You can train the GCA by running,

 ```
-python main.py --config configs/gca-sofa.yaml -l log/gca-sofa
+python main.py --config configs/gca-shapenet-vox=64.yaml --override "obj_class=chair" -l log/gca-chair
 ```

 For other datasets/configurations you may use other configs.
+Here `config` flag is for determining the default config and `override` options provide the a functionality for overriding the values of the default configs, for example, in this case, `obj_class` to chair.
+You may want to override `obj_min_rate` to different values to reproduce the results of Table 1 from our paper.

-Note that GCA only uses the occupancies of the sparse voxels in the dataset, but the released dataset contains the local embeddings as well.
+GCA only uses the occupancies of the sparse voxels in the dataset, but the released dataset contains the local embeddings as well for integration with cGCA.
 If you want to create your own dataset, you only need coordinates of occupied cells of the surface.